jestjs/jest/docs/CLI.md

 ### `jest <regexForTestFiles>`

 When you run `jest` with an argument, that argument is treated as a regular expression to match against files in your project.
 It is possible to run test suites by providing a pattern.
 Only the files that the pattern matches will be picked up and executed.
+Note: depending on your terminal, you may need to quote this argument: `jest "my.*(complex)?pattern`.

 ### `--bail`

 Alias: `-b`.
-Exit the test suite immediately upon the first failing test.
+Exit the test suite immediately upon the first failing test suite.

 ### `--cache`

-Whether to use the transform cache.
+Whether to use the cache.
 Defaults to true.
-Disable the cache using `--no-cache`.
+Disable the cache using `--no-cache`. *Note: the cache should only be disabled if you are experiencing caching related problems.
+On average, disabling the cache makes Jest at last two times slower.*

 ### `--collectCoverageFrom=<glob>`